marrs-lab/NPS_GlacierBay_Seal_Detections/README.md

 Running the Full_System_Run.py defaults to using the sample images Creates a log file of seal locations
-  Uses the log file to draw overtop the original images Profiles Ice pieces and uses log file data to compare seal and ice locations
+  Uses the log file to draw overtop the original images (Toggleable) Profiles Ice pieces and uses log file data to compare seal and ice locations (Toggleable)